AzuResolute/ScrabbleScorerVer1.1/README.md

 ScrabbleScorer is a console application made using C# and a nuget package called OpenOfficeXml.
 This project logs scrabble scores for 2-6 players.

-Created in October 2018, one month after beginning my programming journey.
+Created in October 2018, one month after beginning my programming journey in Per Scholas.

 ## Features